Superconducting instabilities in a spinful Sachdev-Ye-Kitaev model: Experimental platforms and electronic interactions

-Here $j$ labels the degenerate LL$_0$ wavefunctions, and the unitary symmetry $U$ imposes the constraint $\phi_{j1\uparrow}( \mathbf{r} ) = \phi_{j2\uparrow}( \mathbf{r} )$.
-Following the reasoning described in Ref.~\cite{Chen2018, Sahoo2020}, when including Coulomb interactions within a strongly disordered zeroth-Landau level manifold, this setup leads to a physical realization of coupled identical cSYK models, as analyzed in Ref.~\cite{Sahoo2020, Klebanov2020}.
+Here $j$ labels the degenerate LL$_0$ wavefunctions, and the unitary symmetry $U$ imposes the constraint $\phi_{j1\downarrow}( \mathbf{r} ) = \phi_{j2\downarrow}( \mathbf{r} )$.
+Following the reasoning described in Ref.~\cite{Chen2018, Sahoo2020}, when including Coulomb interactions within a strongly disordered zeroth-Landau level manifold (where the disorder mainly comes from a controllable source such as the irregular boundary of the flake, such that it is correlated between the two surfaces), this setup leads to an approximate physical realization of coupled identical cSYK models, as analyzed in Ref.~\cite{Sahoo2020, Klebanov2020}.
 (More precisely, each surface would be described by a sparse or ``low-rank" SYK model which nevertheless shows interesting conformal behavior~\cite{Kim2020}).

-One can imagine a slightly different setup where time-reversal symmetry is preserved globally, while being broken at the level of an individual surface.
-This could be accomplished by using an inhomogeneous field configuration which points mostly towards (or away from) the TI film, or by designing a ferromagnet-TI-ferromagnet heterostructure with opposite magnetization in the two ferromagnetic layers.
-In this imaginary setup the effective magnetic field on the two surfaces is opposite,
+One can imagine a slightly different setup where an effective time-reversal symmetry is preserved globally, while time reversal is broken at the level of an individual surface.
+This could be accomplished by using an inhomogeneous field configuration that points mostly towards (or away from) the TI flake, using e.g. two bar magnets with their north poles pointing towards the flake as shown in Fig.~\ref{fig6}.
+In this hypothetical setup the magnetic field on the two surfaces is opposite, with